facundobatista/jupynotex/README.md

 # Feedback & Development

-Please open any issue [here](https://github.com/facundobatista/jupynotex/issues/new).
+Please open any issue or ask any question [here](https://github.com/facundobatista/jupynotex/issues/new).

 To run the tests (need to have [fades](https://github.com/pyar/fades) installed):

     ./tests/run

+This material is subject to the Apache 2.0 license.